It Was All a Dream (Dream album): Release and promotion

-To further promote the album, Dream toured with 'N Sync on their No Strings Attached Tour in November 2000 and toured with Destiny's Child, Eve, Jessica Simpson, 3LW and Nelly on the MTV TRL Tour in 2001.
+To further promote the album, Dream toured with 'N Sync on their No Strings Attached Tour in November 2000, toured with 98 Degrees on their Revelation Tour (2001), and toured with Destiny's Child, Eve, Jessica Simpson, 3LW and Nelly on the MTV TRL Tour (2001).
 Dream also made several guest appearances on television shows including TRL, The Rosie O'Donnell Show, The Early Show, Live With Regis and Kelly and Good Morning America.